-10.2.7 Priority 7: Special Populations
+10.2.4 Priority 4: Special Populations Projects

-Successful Applicants will demonstrate support for programs for special populations.
+Successful Applicants will develop or improve programs for special populations.
 Projects will support special populations in attaining high-skills, high-wage, or high-demand occupations.
-An example of such a project is an innovative approach to increasing retention of single parents who are enrolled in career and technical education programs.

-10.2.8 Priority 8: Nontraditional
+10.2.5 Priority 5: Nontraditional Projects

-Successful Applicants will demonstrate support for student participation or success of underrepresented gender groups in established and emerging professions in high-skills, high-wage CTE programs.
+Successful Applicants will develop or improve programs supporting participation or success of underrepresented gender groups in established and emerging professions in high-skills, highwage CTE programs.
 Only one nontraditional grant can be awarded with a maximum grant award of \$45,000.